Writing Up, Down, and All Around

 To tighten your text, I recommend Robert Hartwell Fiske's Dictionary of Concise Writing.
 The first part explains how to spot and correct wordiness.
 The second provides alternatives to common wordy expressions.

-And for those not convinced that concise writing is worth the effort, I offer this exchange from Shakespeare's Richard III:
+And for those not convinced that concise writing is worth the effort, I offer this advice from Shakespeare: